Signatures of low-scale string models at the LHC: Conclusions

 Another inevitable prediction of low-scale string models is emergence of a second resonance in the dijet invariant mass distribution due to second string excited states of quarks and gluons.
 A distinct property is the place of the second resonance, namely the mass of second string excited states.
 The masses should be $\sqrt{2}M_s$ which should be compared with that masses of second KK states is twice that of first KK states.
 We have shown by Monte Carlo simulations that the second resonance in the dijet invariant mass distribution due to second string excited states can be observed with 50 fb$^{-1}$ of integrated luminosity at $\sqrt{s} = 14\,{\rm TeV}$.

 Though these are necessary and inevitable signatures of low-scale string models, more information is necessary to establish low-scale string.
-For example, confirmation of special angular distributions of dijet events on the second resonance, and emergence of light anomalous U$(1)$ gauge bosons with special interactions related with anomalous structures (though this is rather highly model dependent) should be worth to investigate in future.
+For example, confirmation of special angular distributions of dijet events on the second resonance, and emergence of light anomalous U$(1)$ gauge bosons with special interactions related with anomaly structures (though this is rather highly model dependent) should be worth to investigate in future.
+We are planning a systematic and detailed study of second string excited states with larger values of string scales than $4\,\mathrm{TeV}$ which is the current lower bound by the CMS experiment.

+\textbf{Note added.} After accepting this article for publication, we became aware that the importance of second excited states has been pointed out in ref. \cite{Dong:2010jt}.